jsmonet/wup/README.md

 Yeah, I know `-n y` is horrible.
 I'm blanking, at present, on what bare flag I want to use for this.

+This currently works on my laptop and has not been tested anywhere else.
+'Nix support coming soon.
+Windows has been brought up to me, so we'll see how that works out.

+## Under the hood

+This app uses Shirou's gopsutil package.
+It queries what network connections are active locally and filters for anything claiming a local IP address of "::1", ":::", "0.0.0.0", or "127.0.0.1".
+It then tries to match your port argument to connections matching both those local IP addresses as well as the port you specify.
+As the connection info includes a PID, it then returns the related PID.

+You can optionally request the process name based on the PID.
+This can be a bit lossy, but is generally useful.
+Process names are derived using the gopsutil/process bundle.

+## Where's the testing and validation??

+Coming.

+## I have a suggestion

+Comment here, raise an issue, and/or hit me up on slack